ably/ably-js/README.md

 // which must contain at least one auth option, i.e. at least
 // one of: key, token, tokenDetails, authUrl, or authCallback var client = new Ably.Realtime(<options>)

+// For a version of the library where async methods return promises if
+// you don't pass a callback:
+var client = new Ably.Realtime.Promise(<options / key string>)
 ```

 ### Connection